What the national media are saying after the Seahawks’ loss to the Ravens

 “The Peters-Ramsey series of trades may have helped all three teams.
 The Ravens may now have the league’s best and deepest secondary, and they will live with Peters’ occasional brain cramps in coverage if he delivers a few game-changing interceptions per year.
 The Rams, as mentioned earlier, may now be more comfortable blitzing without fear of exposing Ramsey (who is not nearly as mistake-prone as Peters).”

 Bryan DeArdo gives the Seahawks an F in his Week 7 grades for CBS Sports.
-The Ravens, on the the other hand, got an A.
+The Ravens, on the other hand, got an A.

 “The Seahawks, simply put, had no answer for Lamar Jackson, particularly during the second half of Sunday’s game that saw Baltimore score 17 unanswered points.
 Seattle allowed Jackson to make several back-breaking plays during the second half that include his 30-yard run that set up Justin Tucker’s third field goal that made it a double-digit game with 3:50 left.
 On the offensive side of the ball, Wilson struggled with his accuracy, completing less than half of his pass attempts.
 It’s clear that the Seahawks miss Will Dissly, the team’s talented tight end who may miss the remainder of the season with an Achilles injury.
 Seattle’s offensive game plan was also pretty vanilla, with the Seahawks often settling for minimal gains by running back Chris Carson on first down.”

-Marcus Peters’ Ravens debut earned As all around from the Bleacher Report staff.
+Peters’ Ravens debut earned As all around from the Bleacher Report staff.

 “Could Peters’ debut in purple have gone any better?”